 The proceeding starts with a written notice specifying the reasons for the procedure and informing the employee of the employer's intention to dismiss the employee.
-After receiving this notice, the employee has 10 days to submit his/her defence and respond to the accusations and request probationary actions (e.g. to inquire witnesses) he/she deems necessary.
+After receiving this notice, the employee has 10 days to submit his/her defence and request probationary actions (e.g., to inquire witnesses) he/she deems necessary.